Do I Have Depression?Skip to the navigation

 Read the following information to help you decide whether you might have depression.
 It does not take the place of a doctor's diagnosis.

-Depression causes you to feel sad and hopeless much of the time.
+Depression causes you to feel sad or hopeless much of the time.
 It's different from normal feelings of sadness, grief, or low energy.
 Depression is a medical problem that needs treatment.
 If you think you may be depressed, see your doctor for diagnosis and treatment right away.
 Untreated depression may get worse.

 You may have major depression if you have at least five of the symptoms listed below for 2 weeks or longer and one of the symptoms is either sadness or loss of interest.
 You may: